 INTENDED To be ridden on paved roads only.

 NOT INTENDED For off-road, cyclo-cross, or touring with racks or panniers.

-TRADE OFF Material use is optimized to deliver both edition performance.
-You must understand that (1) these light weight and specific performance.
+TRADE OFF Material use is optimized to deliver both light weight and specific performance.
 You must understand that (1) these types of bikes are intended to give an aggressive racer or competitive cyclist a performance advantage over a relatively short product life, (2) a less aggressive rider will enjoy longer frame life, (3) you are choosing light weight (shorter frame life) over more frame weight and a longer frame life, (4) you are choosing light weight over more dent resistant or rugged frames that weigh more.
 All frames that are very light need frequent inspection.
 These frames are likely to be damaged or broken in a crash.
 They are not designed to take abuse or be a rugged workhorse.
-See also Appendix B.
+See also Appendix C.